 With an abundance of solutions at your fingertips, it’s easy to be overwhelmed.
 But few offer a true SaaS enterprise print management solution that changes the way Chromebooks interact with your printer fleet and simplifies the end user experience at the same time.

 How PrinterLogic simplifies Chromebook printing

-Furthermore, PrinterLogic supports any network printer—including legacy devices.
-That eliminates the need to buy new printers or specific models that are designed for use with Google Cloud Print.
-Admins can designate any network printer for Chromebook printing with an ease of configuration that is simply unprecedented in print management.
+Plus, PrinterLogic supports any network printer—including legacy devices—removing the need to buy new printers or specific models that are Google Cloud Print-compatible.
+You can designate any network printer for Chromebook printing with an ease of configuration that is simply unprecedented in print management.

 Secure printing features with Chromebooks